 BARCLAYS PREMIER LEAGUE

-• West Ham United travel the seven miles to Tottenham Hotspur aiming to clinch back-to-back wins on the road following success at Newcastle United nearly two weeks ago.
+• West Ham United travel the seven miles to Tottenham Hotspur aiming to record their third consecutive Barclays Premier League victory for the first time since May 2007.

 • West Ham's biggest away win at Tottenham came on 2 September 1981, when David Cross scored all of his side's goals in a 4-0 victory.